IMPORTANT THINGS TO CONSIDER

 Dan Sullivan

-— Dr. Dan Sullivan is a real-world pilot and former member of the United States’ Civil Air Patrol.
+— Dr. Dan Sullivan is a real-world pilot, FAA certificated Ground Instructor and former member of the United States’ Civil Air Patrol.
 This virtual airline revers him as the “Dennis Miller of Aviation”.
 We’re very proud to have him contributing to our operation!!!

 Interactive Exercise: